 In order to maximize the life-saving capabilities of trauma kits, this bill requires placement of trauma kits in specified buildings.
-To ensure safety, it further requires compliance with attendant regulations, periodic inspections, restocking, and tenant notifications and instructions.
-The bill immunizes those responsible for managing these facilities and buildings from civil damages arising from acts or omissions in rendering emergency care by use of these trauma kits.
+To ensure safety, it further requires periodic inspections, restocking, as provided, and tenant notifications and instructions.
+The bill immunizes those responsible for managing these facilities and buildings from civil damages arising from acts or omissions in rendering emergency care by use of these trauma kits if they comply with the provisions of the bill.
 These provisions track with similar laws governing the placement of automated external defibrillators (AED) and the attached immunity.
 (Civ.
 Code § 1714.21; Health & Saf.
 Code § 1797.196.)
+In addition the bill provides immunity for those managing the buildings from civil damages resulting from the failure, improper operation, or malfunction of equipment or materials within a properly stocked trauma kit.
+However, it should be noted that this latter immunity provision is not conditioned on abiding by the various provisions of the bill regarding periodically inspecting trauma kits and restocking them, as provided.

 The bill also affords liability protections for persons who, in good faith and not for compensation, render emergency care or treatment through the use of a trauma kit at the scene of an emergency.
 The bill specifically applies the immunity provisions of Section 1799.102 of the Health and Safety Code, often referred to as the "Good Samaritan Law."
-That statute provided immunity for those rendering emergency medical or nonmedical care at the scene of an emergency, as specified.
-The Good Samaritan law actually applies two standards, one solely applies to specified medical, law enforcement, or emergency personnel.
-Subdivision (b) applies to all other persons and establishes immunity from damages resulting from the same acts or omissions, but specifically excludes those acts or omissions constituting gross negligence or willful or wanton misconduct.
-This is the intended standard the author wishes to attach to the use of trauma kits, and for the sake of clarity, the author has agreed to an amendment that makes the cross-reference specific to this provision.
+That statute provides immunity for those rendering emergency medical or nonmedical care at the scene of an emergency, as specified.
+The Good